maximumstock/poe-stash-indexer/crates/indexer/README.md

 #### RabbitMQ

-The idea here is that `indexer` publishes whatever it finds under a pre-defined routing key, which other services (eg. `trade-ingest` or something completely different) can consume to build data pipelines.
+The idea here is that `indexer` publishes whatever it finds under a (customisable) routing key, which other services (eg. `trade-ingest` or something completely different) can consume to build data pipelines.